What's Inside Your Diffusion Model? A Score-Based Riemannian Metric to Explore the Data Manifold: Introduction

 Our approach defines a Riemannian metric in the ambient -- pixel -- space, leveraging score functions from diffusion models to create a geometry that stretches perpendicular to the data manifold while preserving distances along it.
 This metric allows us to compute distances and geodesic paths between images directly in pixel space, capturing meaningful relationships that respect the underlying data distribution.
-Unlike the Euclidean distance, which treats all directions in pixel space equally, our score-induced metric accounts for the anisotropic nature of the image manifold, heavily penalizing movement in directions orthogonal to the manifold while preserving natural movement along tangential directions.
+Unlike the Euclidean distance, which treats all directions in pixel space equally, our score-based metric accounts for the anisotropic nature of the image manifold, heavily penalizing movement in directions orthogonal to the manifold while preserving natural movement along tangential directions.
 By generating images along these geodesics, by exploiting a diffusion model, we can visualize and validate these transformations, providing unique insights into the structure of the learned image manifold.

-The main contributions of our work are: \begin{itemize} \item A novel score-based Riemannian metric that captures the geometry of the data manifold without requiring explicit parameterization \item Efficient algorithms for computing geodesics and manifold extrapolation in high-dimensional image space \item Empirical validation on both synthetic data with known geometry and complex image data \end{itemize}
+The main contributions of our work are: \textbf{(i)} A novel score-based Riemannian metric that captures the data manifold geometry without explicit parameterization; \textbf{(ii)} Efficient algorithms for computing geodesics and manifold extrapolation in high-dimensional image space; \textbf{(iii)} Empirical validation on both synthetic data with known geometry and complex image data.